 Easy Oreo Ice Cream Cake will be your new favorite go-to dessert for any birthday party!
 For the past 2 years I’ve made my husband this ice cream cake for his birthday and each year it’s met with rave reviews.
 I’m almost embarrassed to show everyone just how easy this cake is because it’s tastes really labor intensive!
 Since I made the video I actually had a good time estimate on how long it took, and a majority of the cake came together in less than 3 minutes.
 Yep.
 Altogether I’d say there was about 5-10 minutes of “work” involved, but even that’s a stretch.
 It’s simple, tastes divine, and looks like something from a bakery.
 Be sure to scroll down and watch how easily it all comes together in the video!

 It’s a cookies and cream ice cream cake that packs chocolate and vanilla into every freezing bite.
 With just a few simple ingredients and minutes of your time, you can make your own cake at home too!
 Homemade oreo ice cream cake is made even easier thanks to storebought ice cream, Oreos, whipped topping, and graham crackers!
 No oven baking required for this chilled recipe.

 - Ice cream: We need about 1/2 of a block’s worth of Cookies and Cream ice cream.
 We want the block (the one fully wrapped in cardboard) not the kind in a tub (it’s shaped differently.

 - Oreos: We only need about 17 whole Oreos so you can still snack on the rest in that blue package.

-- Whipped topping: We need 3 cups of whipped topping, which is roughly 2/3rds of an 8ounce container of Cool Whip.
+- Whipped topping: We need 3 cups of whipped topping, which is roughly 2/3 of an 8 ounce container of Cool Whip.